ACRMGroup/IntPred/README.md

 ## What happens during the install...

-1. `expat` is installed using `yum`.
+1. `expat` and `wget` are installed using `yum`.
 See below if you are using a system other than RedHat/CentOS/Fedora.

 2. CPAN is updated and the Module::Build module is installed.
 Other Perl dependencies are then installed using CPAN including Moose and